 As a result of my research and writing, I have appeared on radio and television; I also participate as a panelist and speaker in forums related to media, as well as small business and entrepreneurship.

-I also provide writing, editing and research services outside of journalism–for corporations, nonprofits and public relations/strategic communications firms.
+Outside of my journalism work I provide writing, editing and research services for corporations, nonprofits and public relations/strategic communications firms.
 Please visit ContentMatters for a more detailed explanation of the services I provide and a listing of clients.